dhes/ColonoscopyPolyp/input/pagecontent/index.md

     - histopathology: {string}
     - severe dysplasia: {boolean}
     - no evidence of malignancy: {boolean}
+    - note: {string}

 Here we have substituted specifics with data types and wrapped the whole thing with patient information and report dates.
 Now we have a rough _logical model_ that represents our polyp report.

 <!---
-Primary care doctors are looking for a way to interpret colonoscopy result programatically using published guidelines of the [US Multi-Society Task Force on Colorectal Cancer (USMSTFCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687298/pdf/nihms-1645693.pdf).
+Primary care doctors are looking for a way to interpret colonoscopy result programmatically using published guidelines of the [US Multi-Society Task Force on Colorectal Cancer (USMSTFCC)](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7687298/pdf/nihms-1645693.pdf).
 The purpose of this implementation guide is to produced structured FHIR resources such that they can be accessed by a Clinical Quality Language query.
-The spicific aim is to calculate the appropriate period of time until the next colonoscopy (surveillance interval).
+The specific aim is to calculate the appropriate period of time until the next colonoscopy (surveillance interval).
 Primary care doctors wish to be better informed about this interval in order to better carry out shared decision making.

 Primary care doctors need a way to ensure that the relevant data are collected in a standard, interoperable format from participating endoscopy providers and pathologists.